alokshukla2019/Retail-Sales-Store-SQL-Project-/README.md

 GROUP BY Category
 ORDER BY Category_wise_sale DESC;

--- Q.5 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+**Q.5 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**

 SELECT ROUND(AVG(age) , 2) AS Average_Age
 FROM retail_sales_tb
 WHERE Category = 'Beauty';

--- Q.6 Write a SQL query to find all transactions where the total_sale is greater than 1000.
+**Q.6 Write a SQL query to find all transactions where the total_sale is greater than 1000.**

 SELECT *
 FROM retail_sales_tb
 WHERE total_sale > 1000;

--- Q.7 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+**Q.7 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**

 SELECT Category,
        gender,